Women's field hockey in Australia

-Field hockey has been played by men in Australia since 1901.
-By 1907, there were clubs in several states including New South Wales, South Australia, Tasmania, and Victoria.
-Women's field hockey was eventually represented by the Australian Institute of Sport, though the amount of support it received was less than the support the men received.
-The All Australian Women's Hockey Association was established in 1910 to govern the sport in Australia. in 2000, Women's Hockey Australia merged with the Australian Hockey Association to form Hockey Australia.
-The game has been played by women on the university and school level.
-Interstate matches were being played by 1909.
-The level of play on the interstate level is very high.
+Women's field hockey in Australia began informally in New South Wales and Tasmania from as early as 1901, with the first team developed in Sydney in 1903.
+Soon after, Women's field hockey began to be played in schools, universities and eventually developed state and national teams.
+Women's field hockey was eventually represented by the Australian Institute of Sport, though it did not receive the same support as the men's field hockey.
 The Australia women's national field hockey team (nicknamed the Hockeyroos), established in 1914, has placed highly in many competitions.

 History

 The first women's field hockey team founded in Australia was the Wandah Club.
 This club was based out of Sydney and was created in 1903.
 It was founded by Miss Clubbe and her sister.
 Later that year, after the club was founded, school based began to be played in Hobart and Sydney girls' schools.
 That year also saw the creation of clubs in New South Wales, Tasmania and South Australia.
 Women's hockey in Australia predates this on an informal, non-club level.
 Women were informally playing field hockey in New South Wales, South Australia and Tasmania by 1901.
 Field hockey began to be played by women in Melbourne in 1907.

 In 1934, the Victorian Women's Centennial Sports Carnival was held.
 The event was organised by the Victorian Women's Amateur Sports Council and held at the Melbourne Cricket Grounds.
 The purpose was to increase women's interest in sport by providing them opportunities to play.
 Sports that were included on the programme included cricket, field hockey, women's basketball, bowls, rowing, swimming, athletics, rifle shooting, baseball, golf, tennis and badminton.
 There were over 1,000 bowlers involved over the course a week.
 Cricket featured a match versus a visiting English side.
 Women's basketball featured a Victorian side playing against a representative all Australian side.
 There was a day for watersports such as swimming and rowing.
 A tennis tournament was held.
 A field hockey tournament featuring Australian, Kiwi and Fijian teams was played.